PixEye/juke-swgoh-bot/README.md

 * "ps" or "playerStats" to get a player's statistics
 * "gs" or "guildStats" to get a player's guild statistics
 * "gl" or "check" to check one or all unit(s) for game requirements
+* "ccu" to check conquest units of a roster

 ## Installation